Fast and Easy Way to Harmonize Content in Product Documentation

 Have you ever wondered how to structure and organize information in your product documentation in an intuitive way?
 Have you thought about how your content organization impacts customer experience and helps build trust with the information consumer?

-If you are a technical writer or you simply care about the way you deliver user assistance to your customers, this blog post is for you.
+If you are a technical writer or you simply care about the way you deliver user assistance to your customers, or want to improve how customers experience product information, this blog post is for you.
 If you’re looking for a way to improve how customers experience product information, this blog post is for you.
 As a user assistance developer of SAP, I will share with you experiences, stories, and best practices around information architecture for delivering high quality product documentation.

-Our old web site for documentation was full of such examples.
+Even our old documentation website was full of such examples.
 We had scattered information with little consistency in writing and not very friendly in helping customers find the information they needed.
 We realized this.
 That’s why a step was taken to restructure our website, which is one of the largest documentation bases in the world.

 You can see the result by visiting our present website – SAP Help Portal.